aprameya/aprameya/README.md

 ### Hi there 👋

-- 💬 Ask me about anything in life - legal, business, technology, charity.
+- 💬 Ask me about anything in life - legal, business, charity.
 We could have a good conversation and you could get some help as well.

 <!--
 **aprameya/aprameya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.